Celery Salad with Parmigiano-Reggiano + Walnuts

 And it packed nearly every minute it is open.

 I spend most of my days in the states daydreaming about my next meal there.
-They serve typical Bolognese food like tagliatelle alla bolognese, tortellini en brodo, lasagna verde, dry Lambrusco, parmigiano-reggiano and mortadella.
+They serve typical Bolognese food like tagliatelle alla bolognese, tortellini en brodo, lasagna verde, lambrusco, Parmigiano-Reggiano and mortadella.
 It is my heaven on earth.

-The second meal we have in Bologna is always a family dinner at Chris’s zia’s house.
-It usually consists of several courses and lots of wine.
-Starting with a simple salad.
-Then a bowl of tortellini en brodo {yes gf for me}.
-Next grilled, seasonal vegetables.
-And a cozy bowl of risotto or polenta to finish.
+The second meal we have in Bologna is always a family dinner at our zia’s house.
+It usually consists of several, but small courses.
+And lots of wine.
+And a sweet treat ending.
+Starting with a simple salad, and then moving on with a bowl of tortellini en brodo.
+They even serve me hand-rolled gluten-free ones.

 Savory Apple Salad with Celery + Peanuts